Bonat-Org/Android_SDK/README.md

 This document describes our BONAT Mobile SDK (for Android) and includes information on how to integrate it with the Merchant's Mobile Application.

-## Intended Audience

-This document was created for the Android Merchants' developers who will integrate the BONAT Mobile SDK with their Merchants' Applications.

 ## Supported Platforms

 The first version of the solution is available only for the Android OS.